w3f/Grants-Program/applications/XPredictMarket.md

 1. In the third phase of the product development plan.The platform will open up community autonomous nodes, and reporting and supervision mechanisms.
 Each user will be able to become a governance node by staking governance tokens.
 The governance node can upload the results and share the revenue from withdrawal fee.
 The governance node is authorized to upload results and accept the supervision of the entire network.
 When the result submitted by the node is different from reality, any user can initiate a report through pledge, the reported person will be punished, and the reporter will be rewarded.

-1. In the third phase of the product development plan.Optimize an easier-to-use sudo.
-In order to encourage more non tech-savvy users to explore the sudo, we will develop a graphical operation interface for the common users to upload results through the sudo.
+1. In the third phase of the product development plan.Optimize an easier-to-use stake node.
+In order to encourage more non tech-savvy users to explore the stake node, we will develop a graphical operation interface for the common users to upload results after staking tokens, pass the review and become a staking node.

 1. In the third phase of the product development plan.Add the governance voting pool of the parameters and development of the platform it self.
 The range of voting concludes the settings of some parameters of the platform, future revisions, iterative upgrades of the platform, such as adding new features.